 Average Salary: £37,582

 Want to take your studies to the next level?
 Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as International Tourism Management MSc/PGDip, Hospitality with Tourism Management MSc/PGDip (Pathway A) or Global Meetings and Events Management MSc/PGDip.
-If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.